Motives for the September 11 attacks

-Following the attacks, the U.S. government took the position, as often repeated by the Bush Administration, that terrorists attacked the United States because "they hate us for our freedoms".
-President George W. Bush said in a speech to Congress nine days after the attacks that "They hate what we see right here in this chamber — a democratically elected government.
+Following the attacks, the Bush administration asserted that al-Qaeda attacked the United States because "they hate us for our freedoms".
+George W. Bush said in a speech to Congress nine days after the attacks that "They hate what we see right here in this chamber — a democratically elected government.
 Their leaders are self-appointed.
 They hate our freedoms — our freedom of religion, our freedom of speech, our freedom to vote and assemble and disagree with each other."
+Al-Qaeda leadership maintained that United States was targeted in retaliation for its imperialist aggression against the Muslim world.
+In a speech released in 2004, Osama Bin Laden stated: "free men do not forfeit their security, contrary to Bush’s claim that we hate freedom.
+If so, then let him explain to us why we don’t strike for example – Sweden?"